Large crowds attend service for grandparents and boy killed in Cashel crash

 Gratitude was also expressed for the emergency service members who attended the scene of the Cashel crash on Tuesday.

-Councillor Declan Burgess and Tipperary TD Martin Browne were also among those who spoke at the service.
+Reverend James Mulhall, councillor and local mayor Declan Burgess and local TD Martin Browne were also among those who spoke at the service.

 At its conclusion, members of the community queued up to shake hands with the family and express their condolences.